barryclark/jekyll-now/_posts/2020-04-22-OpenBanking-Part2.md

   "Risk": {}
 }'
 ```
-This will return the CONSENT_ID.
+This will return the created CONSENT_ID, awaiting approval by the Customer.

 **Programmatic approval**
+As we said, we will go ahead and pretend a Customer logged in and approved the Consent request. (see `authorization_result`).
 ```
 curl --location -X GET -G -k "https://api.rbs.useinfinite.io/authorize" \
    --data-urlencode "client_id=CLIENT_ID" \